hmrc/crypto/README.md

 - The `json-encryption` library has been rolled in as a multi-module build.
 - Default `toString` of `Protected` is suppressed.
 - `AesGcmAdCrypto` has been added.
 It is different from `AesGCMCrypto` in that it supports associated data to be provided on each encrypt/decrypt.
+- `SymmetricCryptoFactory` has been added to make finding/using symetric cryptos easier.
+- `CompositeSymmetricCrypto` has been deprecated.
+To compose cryptos, clients should use `SymmetricCryptoFactory.composeCrypto`.
+Clients should not use the `CompositeSymmetricCrypto` abstraction, which is implementation details of the composition of previous decrypters.
+Instead, they should use `Encrypter with Decrypter`.